Coming up Aberdeen – Westhill

-As ROC has a digital radiography system, the radiographer wil be able to check that the images are of a diagnostic quality prior to you leaving the x ray room.
+As ROC has a digital radiography system, the radiographer will be able to check that the images are of a diagnostic quality prior to you leaving the X ray room.

 More commonly the radiographer will inform you that you are free to leave and will advise on the procedure for obtaining the results of your x-ray.